herotechcourse/kotlin-racingcar-precourse/README.md

 ### 5. **Refactoring**
    - **Goal**: Refactor used Classes and function within the program
    - **Reasoning**: Good code often means good readability.
 In order to increase readability of the code, separating some functions and classes can be a good idea.
 Trying to reduce too much raw code in main function can also be helpful.

+### 6. **Add Test Cases**
+   - **Goal**: Add different test cases to ensure functionality of the app and implement more Error handling if needed
+   - **Test Cases to Implement**:
+      - Multiple winners
+      - No winner
+      - One player
+      - Invalid Car names: regex("^[A-Za-z_]{1,5}$")
+         - white space
+         - too long names
+         - empty input
+         - duplicate names
+      - Invalid Round number
+         - zero or negative
+   - **Reasoning**: Comprehensive test cases help ensure the program behaves correctly under various scenarios and edge cases.
+They also allow early detection of bugs and improve the reliability of the application.
 ---

 ## Implementation Progress